House Prices and Share Values Set to Rise. But It's Only an Opinion Thinly Based On the Mess I'm in.

-Hello, Share Monkeys.
-If you’re looking for a probable virus-proof investment you might consider Primary Health Properties (PHP).
-This is a company I’ve recommended before.
-It provides up-to-date properties for doctors surgeries, health centres and the like.
+Hello, Share Shifters.
+If you’re looking for a probable virus-proof investment, you might consider Primary Health Properties (PHP).
+This is a company I’ve recommended before, which provides up-to-date properties for doctors surgeries, health centres and the like.
 And you can imagine they are likely to be in more demand these dangerous days.
 The company has been expanding and its collection of medical buildings now stands at £2.5 billion.

 Hello, Share Breakers.
 Allow me to return to a company where a lot is going on and which seems to be progressing nicely.
 Primary Health Properties (PHP) buys up and builds new doctor’s surgeries and other kinds of modern health centre...